Get all the latest Airbnb data for Bursa

 What's the typical occupancy rate in Bursa in 2026?

-As of the first half of 2026, the typical occupancy rate for Airbnb listings in Bursa is around 30% on an annualized basis, which translates to roughly 9 booked nights per month.
+As of early 2026, the typical occupancy rate for an Airbnb listing in Bursa is around 20% to 30%.

 Make a profitable investment in Bursa